NVIDIA/aistore/docs/performance.md

   * and if adding more drives (or more nodes) is not an option,
   * and if you still have some spare capacity to create additional copies of data

-- if all of the above is true, it would be a very good idea to *mirror* the corresponding bucket, e.g.:
+**if** all of the above is true, it'd be a very good idea to *mirror* the corresponding bucket, e.g.:

 ```console
 # reconfigure existing bucket (`ais://abc` in the example) for 3 copies